4th Avenue Theater Poster -

 Then once you took your seat and the curtains began to part, your imagination transported you up to that glorious movie screen where you saw so many movies.

 Yes, our precious memories of seeing movies at the 4th Avenue Theater, fill our hearts and feed our souls.

-You'll enjoy this beautiful, nostalgic reminder of your days in Anchorage and your memorable visits to this wonderful theater to see movies, eat some popcorn and enjoy a matinee or an evening with friends and family.
+You'll enjoy this beautiful, 4th Avenue Theater Poster and nostalgic reminder of your days in Anchorage and your memorable visits to this wonderful theater to see movies, eat some popcorn and enjoy a matinee or an evening with friends and family.